 An apple tart crumble is the perfect hybrid dessert, combining elements of a classic fruit tart and the ever-popular apple crumble.
 It starts with a sweet pastry tart, filled to the brim with softened apples cooked down with sugar, cinnamon, and a splash of lemon juice to make an apple pie-inspired fruit filling topped with brown sugar and cinnamon crumble.

-- Tart Crust: All-purpose flour, powdered sugar (or white sugar), salt, COLD butter, eggs, and vanilla extract create a perfect buttery pastry crust.
+- Tart Crust: Create a buttery pastry crust using all-purpose flour, powdered sugar (or white sugar), sea salt, COLD butter, eggs, and a splash of vanilla extract.

-- Apple Filling: Create a delicious filling using fresh apples, bright lemon juice, vanilla extract, brown sugar, and ground cinnamon.
+- Filling: Toss the fresh apples with lemon juice, vanilla extract, brown sugar, and ground cinnamon to make the filling.

-- Apple Crumble: Make sweet apple crumble using brown sugar, ground cinnamon, all-purpose flour, and melted butter.
+- Crumble: Make a sweet apple crumble using brown sugar, ground cinnamon, a little all-purpose flour, and melted butter.

-- Preserves or Jam: This step is optional, try brushing the apples with melted preserves or jam for a beautiful, glossy finish.
+- Preserves or Jam: This is optional, but brushing the apples with melted preserves or jam gives the dessert a glossy, beautiful finish.

 Additions and Substitutions

-- Include freshly minced ginger or ground nutmeg to flavor the apple mixture.
+- Experiment with mix-ins.
+Mix the apples with fruit like pears, or try adding freshly minced ginger or ground nutmeg to the filling.

 How to Make Apple Tart Crumble